Tinker Bell (film): Marketing

-The digitally animated character of Tinker Bell and other fairies appearing in the film were featured in Disney Channel bumpers in which they would draw the channel's logo with their wands.
-Rosetta's represents her webisode.
+The CGI-animated characters of Tinker Bell and new fairies appearing in the film were featured in Disney Channel bumpers in which they would draw the channel's logo with their wands.
+Rosetta represents her webisode.
 Marketing efforts for the film included a tie-in with Southwest Airlines, decorating and naming a Boeing 737 "Tinker Bell One".
 Flight attendants wore fairy wings and awarded prizes to passengers who correctly answered trivia questions about the Tinker Bell character.

-Frank Nissen, the director of Cinderella III: A Twist in Time directed a series of webisodes to promote the film on the "Fairies" channel of the Disney XD web site.
+Frank Nissen, the director of Cinderella III: A Twist in Time directed a series of webisodes under the title of "Pixie Preview" to promote the film on the "Fairies" channel of the Disney XD web site.
 Except for a few vocal effects, only one contains dialogue.

+A preview of a scene from the movie proper, likely the one where Tink tries to help a small bird flap its wings, was aired as part of a The Wonderful World of Disney airing of Peter Pan on ABC on July 26, 2008.
+The preview has been referred to as Tink and the Bird; no sources have been found that can confirm if it was named as such during the broadcast or if it was a nickname.
+Tink and the Bird has also been given as the name for an alleged broadcast on Disney Jr. at 6 AM ET on January 8, 2010, but the channel did not exist at the time, nor did the Playhouse Disney programming slot launch before 8 AM ET that morning.

 Video game

 Disney Fairies: Tinker Bell is an adventure game for the Nintendo DS.
 The game begins with Tinker Bell's arrival in Pixie Hollow, preparing for each season.
 As the seasons progress, more areas of the game become accessible.
 After all four seasons are completed, every area may be visited and season preparations become optional and vary each time.
 Various different tasks must be accomplished, which are bestowed upon the player by other characters.
 Such tasks include deliveries, item repairs, requests for items and searching for insects.

 The player plays as Tinker Bell in a free-roaming Pixie Hollow, using the touch screen to maneuver the character, move to other maps and play various minigames.
 The player must, for example, touch an arrow on the screen to move to another map or characters to speak to them.
 The touch screen is used in the item repair minigames as well.
 For example, the player must trace the pattern of a groove to clear it or rub the item to clean stains.
 The DS microphone is used to create wind to loosen leaves and petals or blow dust from an item being repaired.
-The highest rank on 'Tinker bell' is Champion of the Craft.
+The highest rank on 'Tinker Bell' is Champion of the Craft.

 Different gameplay mechanics can also be acquired in-game, which require specific use of the touch screen.
 These include: